 Gases, such as air, steam and helium, shift to fit the container they are put in and can even fill it.
 The molecules of gases are spaced far apart.

 What you will do and learn:

-You will be able to describe the relationship between particles and how they move as a liquid, solid and gas.
+You will be able to describe what particles look like and how they move in a liquid, solid and gas.
 You will describe how molecules are different in each state of matter.

 Instructions